Ak47xdd/Dashboard-Placed/README.md

 ### Common Issues

-1. Authentication Error
+1. Supabase authentication error
-   - Ensure `service_key.json` is in the project root
+   - Ensure `SUPABASE_URL` and `SUPABASE_KEY` are set in your environment
-   - Verify the service account has access to the Google Sheet
+   - Verify the Supabase project/table access permissions

 2. Data Not Loading
-   - Check column names match the expected format
+   - Check column names/types match what the dashboard expects
-   - Verify the worksheet index is correct

-3. Auto-Refresh Not Working
-   - The meta refresh may be blocked by some browsers
+   - Verify your Supabase tables (or local CSVs) are populated

+3. Auto-refresh not working
-   - Use the manual refresh button as an alternative
+   - Use the manual “Refresh” button in the app (browser restrictions may limit background refresh)

 ---